 When you pay your monthly installment, a part of it is paid as interest, and the rest is used towards paying off the principal amount.
 In this way, the principal amount reduces every month.
 As a result, the interest amount decreases as well.
 The interest amount gets lesser and lesser with every EMI when reducing interest rate is applied.

-Apart from the central bank, there are various other factors also that influence the interest rates.
-Some of them are described here:
+Many factors influence interest rates.
+Some of them are mentioned here:

 Competition in Private Banks

-As described above, the interest rate fluctuates based on the type of loan you wish to secure.
-Where personal loans come with an interest rate range from about 10% to 35%, the range for car loans would be from 9.25% to 10%.
+The interest rate fluctuates based on the type of loan you wish to secure.
+Where personal loan interest rates range from about 10% to 35%, the range for car loan interest rates is from 9.25% to 10%.

 On personal loans, you usually get the maximum scope for negotiating on the rate.
-As you saw above, there is hardly any scope of negotiation in the car loan interest rate.
-However, on personal loan, the interest rate is calculated by the bank by analysing a few important parameters, including:
+There is hardly any scope of negotiation in the car loan interest rate.
+However, a personal loan interest rate is calculated by the bank by analysing essential parameters like: